QuantEcon/lecture-python-intro/lectures/eigen_II.md

 print(f"The corresponding left eigenvectors are: \n {ε[:,0]} and {-ε[:,1]}\n")
 ```

-We can find that the eigenvalues are the same while the eigenvectors themselves are different.
+The eigenvalues are the same while the eigenvectors themselves are different.

-(Also note that we are taking the nonnegative value of the eigenvector of {ref}`dominant eigenvalue <perron-frobe>`, this is because `eig` automatically normalize the eigenvectors.)
+(Also note that we are taking the nonnegative value of the eigenvector of {ref}`dominant eigenvalue <perron-frobe>`, this is because `eig` automatically normalizes the eigenvectors.)

 We can then take transpose to obtain $A^\top w = \lambda w$ and obtain $w^\top A= \lambda w^\top$.